shaloo/web3-user-personas/docs/personas/persona-2-nft-collector.md

-# 2. NFT Collector/Flipper: Collector Claire
+# 2. NFT Collector: Flipper Finn
 ---
 *Creating and collecting digital beauty with refined taste and cultural influence*